 Required Activities & Products Milestone / Target Date Implementation of the Congestion Management Process Ongoing Manage Regional TSMO Program Ongoing Work with regional partners to develop concepts for state and federal grant opportunities involving information, communication and technology applications in transportation.
 Ongoing As a sub-recipient to the Florida Department of Transportation (FDOT) for the use of the State Transportation Innovation Council (STIC) Incentive Program funds, MetroPlan Orlando will coordinate the integration of multi-jurisdictional collaboration, planning and research of TSMO strategies into MPO/TPO practices and procedures; work with the other MPOs/TPOs in Central Florida to enhance the role of TSMO in meeting mobility demands and safety concerns; and provide assistance as needed to cultivate a culture at the MPOs to enable a methodology for supporting TSMO projects.
 It is anticipated the Coalition will showcase the benefits of exercising TSMO in a Mega-Region.
 December 2023 VECTOR - MetroPlan Orlando leads the Regional Transportation Systems Management and Operations Program (RTSMOP) in Central Florida.
 The program includes seven MPO/TPOs and seeks to advance and plan for technology in transportation.
 Ongoing (December 2025) Develop scope of work for TSMO Master Plan.
 Manage completion of Master Plan using consultant services.
 February 2022/September 2023 EV Charging Master Plan - Develop scope of work and implement using consultant services.
-March 2022/July 2023 TSMO Workforce Development Ongoing Consultant services may fall under this task for planning support - consultant work effort will include scopes of services, project schedule, and cost.
-Consultant work effort will be provided to FHWA, & FDOT for approval prior to issuing Task Work Order.
-Ongoing
+March 2022/July 2023 TSMO Workforce Development Ongoing See Appendix H for Consultant Scope of Services identified in this task.
+See Appendix H for Schedule of Consultant Services identified in this task.